 Ignoring checksums would allow a corrupted database to be validated (unless you specify the

--n[o_update] option) but it is unlikely that the recovered data would be usable, if at all, present.
+-n[o_update] option), but it is unlikely the recovered data would be usable, if at all, present.

 If the database validation described above produces no output then the database structures can be assumed to be valid.
 However, in the event that errors are reported, you may have to repair the database before it can be used again.